 Step 9.
 After resetting, you will be taken back to the macOS utility window.
 If you weren't redirected, restart your Mac and press CMD+R again to open your MacBook in recovery mode.

 Step 10.
 Click on "Reinstall macOS" and install macOS by following the instructions.

 Step 11.
 The "Setup Assistant" will open after installing the macOS.
 Close the "Setup Assistant" and shut down your Mac.

 Step 12.
 Now, you are done factory reset your Mac.

 Wasn't everything pretty easy?
 I told you so!

 The butterfly keyboard mechanism was a mess, and many owners of MacBooks with butterfly keyboards were frustrated as they were getting damaged in a span of a few days to a few weeks.
 If your MacBook is using the butterfly keyboard mechanism and it stopped working, you can try our above solution to factory reset your Mac without a keyboard.

 Highly recommend you download and install EaseUS Data Recovery Wizard for Mac.
 It is a data recovery program that helps you recover your files on a Mac even if it has been permanently deleted.
-Using this safe tool, you can recover your data even after factory resetting your Mac or reinstall macOS.
+Using this safe tool, you can recover data after factory resetting Mac or reinstall macOS.